folio-org/raml-module-builder/README.md

 * `off` Optimistic Locking is disabled.
 The trigger is removed if it existed before.
 * `failOnConflict` Optimistic Locking is enabled.
 Version conflict will fail the transaction
 * `logOnConflict` Optimistic Locking is enabled.
 Version conflict info is logged as a warning message with a customized SQL error code 23F09.
+Consult [Vertx logging](https://vertx.io/docs/vertx-core/java/#_logging) and [PostgreSQL Errors and Messages](https://www.postgresql.org/docs/current/plpgsql-errors-and-messages.html) if `logOnConflict` doesn't log.
 A sample log entry looks like below.
-Consult [Vertx logging](https://vertx.io/docs/vertx-core/java/#_logging) and [PostgreSQL Errors and Messages](https://www.postgresql.org/docs/current/plpgsql-errors-and-messages.html) if `logOnConflict` doesn't log

 ```
 14:26:54 [] [] [] [] WARN  ?
 Backend notice: severity='WARNING', code='23F09', message='Cannot update record 57db089f-18e4-7815-55d5-4cc6607e9059 because it has been changed: Stored _version is 2, _version of request is "1"' ...